IT’S A STRIKE!

 This has translated into a culture that forfeits a lot of its paid time off.
 We don’t take as many vacations as our international peers.
-Nevertheless, we have the vacation time!
+Nevertheless, we won the vacation time thanks to unions!

 Thanks for the vacations and holidays off, organized labor!

 So you can’t work on holidays, weekends, or more than forty hours a week.
 But what happens if you have to anyway?

 You get paid extra money.
 Usually “time and a half,” or your normal hourly pay x 1.5.
 Sometimes it’s double.
 Hot diggity damn!